Land reforms by country: India

+Pakistan

+Under the rule of Zulfikar Ali Bhutto a land reform program was introduced.
+The significant land reforms included the reduction of land ceilings and the introduction of tenancy security for tenant farmers.
+The land ceiling was fixed at 150 acre of irrigated land and 300 acre of non-irrigated land.

 Sri Lanka

 In 1972, the Government of Sirimavo Bandaranaike, through the Land Reform Act of No. 01 of 1972, imposed a ceiling of twenty hectares on privately owned land and sought to distribute lands in excess of the ceiling for the benefit of landless peasants.
 Private lands that were in excess were vested in under the Land Reform Commission with its former owners paid a compensation which came to a nominal value based on government valuations that were below market rates.
 Both land owned by public companies and paddy lands under ten hectares in extent were exempted from this ceiling.
 Between 1972 and 1974, the Land Reform Commission took over nearly 228,000 hectares.
 In 1975 the Land Reform (Amendment) Law brought over 169,000 hectares of plantations owned by companies (including British-owned companies) under state control.
 Following the second wave of land reclamations, the government gained control of vast amounts of plantation estates that produced the main exports of the country, mainly the tea industry.
 Most of the estates vested to the state were allocated to the Sri Lanka State Plantations Corporation, the Janatha Estate Development Board (People's Estate Development Board) and the USAWASAMA (Upcountry Cooperative Estate Development Board).
 In the years following these land reforms, the production of the key export crops which Sri Lanka depended on for the in follow of foreign currency dropped.
 The productivity and production of these estates declined due to mismanagement and lack of investments, becoming a burden on the General Treasury, which itself had heavily taxed its profits reducing investments and welfare of the workers.
 In the 1980's and 1990's these estates had been privatized.
+In 2021, the Committee on Public Enterprises (COPE) of the Parliament of Sri Lanka revealed that the Land Reform Commission owned close to 1.7 million acres of land (approx. 10% of the land mass of Sri Lanka) and its value has not been correctly estimated.